urbit/urbit/pkg/hs/urbit-uruk/skew.md

 # Nock in Reality

 In reality, Nock 4K+ does not meet the aspirations.
-It is not "tiny and diamond perfect".
+It is not "tiny and diamond-perfect".
 Nock 4K is a big ball of mud.

-Nock opcode 11, which implements the concept of jets, has the design flaw that it works through side effects and is impure.
-When one reduces an opcode 11, you get the value it wraps, but the interpreter may now annotate that value in a way that user code cannot detect.
-These side effects break the serialization requirements for nock: if you serialize a nock value from inside nock code, you do not serialize the hints that applied to it.
+Nock opcode 11, which implements the concept of jets, has the design flaw that it works through impure side effects and is stateful.
+One can only have a jetted value by running a piece of code which returns a jetted value: running Nock opcode 11 has caused a registration side effect invisible to your program.
+If you inspect the returned jetted value inside your program, it looks like normal Nock, but if you try to execute it, the interpreter consults additional state.
+This additional jet registration state breaks the serialization requirements for nock: if you serialize a nock value from inside nock code, you do not serialize the hints that applied to it.
 If you serialize it at the interpreter level, you no longer have values of the simple Noun data structure because you must also store the jet registration side effects, which are not standardized.

 Nock opcodes 6 through 10 are not needed for completeness, and are only there as optimizations.
 Nock 9 in particular is an optimization directly on how